PoutineSyropErable/config_zsh/readme.md

 # Backup existing ~/.zshrc if it exists, using numbered backups
 [ -f ~/.zshrc ] && mv --backup=numbered ~/.zshrc ~/.zshrc.bak

+./install_commands.sh # If there's an error, we'll have to manually install what fails
 # Create a symbolic link only if the cloned .zshrc exists
 ln -s ~/.config/zsh/.zshrc ~/.zshrc